alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 ---
-title: "Philosophical thoughts about Creativity and AI"
+title: "Theories about Creativity and AI"
 date: 2024-10-27
 mathjax: true
 ---